will0w7/MoneyLooter/README.md

 So after several days of hard work (never look at that code you wrote all those years ago and thought it was fine), I've decided to make it public, because every time I come back to the game I look for addons to track my farms and I never find anything that I really like.

-Plus, I think even if I leave the game, it would cost me little to no effort to keep it updated (I hope - I can confirm after almost 2 years without playing that the addon needed 0 maintenance, aside from toc updates).
+Plus, I think even if I leave the game, it would cost me little to no effort to keep it updated (I hope - I can confirm after more than a year without playing that the addon needed 0 maintenance, aside from toc updates).

 ## Contributing, Translating and Issues